-Asher Lubotzky is an Israel Institute teaching fellow at the University of Houston and a research fellow at the Institute for Israel-Africa Relations.
-Dr. Lubotzky holds a PhD in History from Indiana University, an MA from Bar-Ilan University, and a BA from the University of Haifa.
-Dr. Lubotzky's scholarship focuses on Africa-Israel relations past and present, Jews in Africa, and Israel's foreign affairs and global image.
+Dr. Asher Lubotzky is a teaching fellow in the political science department of the University of Houston.
+Dr. Lubotsky has a doctorate in history from Indiana University, a master's degree from Bar-Ilan University and a bachelor's degree from Haifa University.
+Dr. Lubotsky's teaching scholarship focuses on Israel-Africa relations in the past and present, the history of Judaism in Africa and Israel's foreign policy, with an emphasis on its international status and image.